-That begs the question: How safe is it?
+That raises the question: How safe is it?
 With all the tech-savvy crooks and identity thieves lurking about, is it really a good idea to have your precious financial information floating around the airwaves or residing on a piece of gear that you could easily lose?
-According to a recent Javelin study, security, or the lack thereof, is the No. 1 fear among potential mobile banking customers.
+According to a Javelin study, security, or the lack thereof, is the No. 1 fear among potential mobile banking customers.

 Mobile banking comes in three different flavors.
 Most banks emphasize one or a combination of them.

-Short message service, or SMS, works with just about any cell phone sold in recent years.
+Short message service, or SMS, works with just about any cellphone sold in recent years.
 It basically involves you and the bank exchanging text messages, like infatuated teenagers.
 Once you have registered your phone with the bank, you can ask the institution to send you a text alert when, say, your checking balance drops to a specific level or when your credit card is approaching its limit.